jeti/android_ipopt/README.md

 - x86
 - x86_64

 The archives are packaged so that you can simply unpack them into the `libs` folder of your Android project.
+To see a simple example project demonstrating this, head on over to https://github.com/jeti/android_ipopt_example.